nwheels-io/NWheels/CONTRIBUTING.md

 ### Work in progress

-We encourage submitting work-in-progress PRs, so that the community can review and react early.
+We encourage submitting work-in-progress PRs, so that other contributors can review and react early.

 - Please prefix names of  work-in-progress PRs with "_WIP_" - for example, "_WIP - listen on 0.0.0.0 instead of localhost_".
 We will know that it's an ongoing effort and give feedback accordingly.
 - Once you consider the PR ready, please remove the "_WIP_" prefix from its name.
 We will treat it as a candidate for merging.